php-enspired/exceptable/README.md

   // that's it
 }
 ```

-Why a trait and not an abstract class? using a trait allows you to choose your own base `Exception`/`Throwable` class.

 Exceptables have very flexible constructors.
 The arguments are the same as those on the `Throwable` interface — `$message`, `$code`, and `$previous` — with an additional argument `$context` which accepts an array of values you provide (typically, details for the exception message).
 The _flexiblity_ is that these arguments are **all optional**.
 Often, the only argument you'll need to provide is the error code: